Blake-Madden/Wisteria-Dataviz/ReportBuildingJSON.md

 ## Categorical Bar Chart {#categorical-bar-chart-properties}
 Properties for @c "categorical-bar-chart" nodes:
+- @c "variables": an item containing the following properties:
+  - @c "aggregate": The (optional) aggregate count column.\n These are the values accumulated into the respective labels from the group column(s).\n If this column is not provided, then frequency counts of the labels from the group column(s) are used.
+  - @c "category": the categorical column containing the items to group and count.
+  - @c "group": a (optional) grouping column to further divide the main categorical data into.
 - @c "bar-orientation": string specifying the orientation of the bars.\n Available options are:
   - @c "vertical"
   - @c "horizontal"
+- @c Some base properties available to [graphs](#graph-properties).

 ## Common Axis {#common-axis-properties}
 Properties for @c "common-axis" nodes: